TyrfingMjolnir/Presentation/test.md

 In essence this is exactly the same as POST; however with a resource id in its url.
 The practical use is a delete of what is at the resource and replacing it with the payload, you can look at this either as a "secure"-delete or an expensive PATCH.
-The purpose of this method is to overwrite a resource according to the submitted payload
+The purpose of this method is to overwrite a given resource according to the submitted payload

 ## DELETE
 ### The use case of the HTTP verb/method DELETE is delete